camunda/blog.camunda.org/content/post/2020/04/camunda-bpm-7130-alpha3-released.md

 - the incidents tabs
 - the history job logs

-## Progress on the Camunda Rest API OpenAPI documentation
+## Progress on the Camunda Rest API OpenAPI Documentation

 This alpha brings even more additions to the OpenAPI documentation started in Camunda 7.13-alpha2.
 Now, you can also find documentation on the following endpoints: